The Legendary Guide to Personal Branding with Barney Stinson of ‘How I Met Your Mother’

 Barney is awesome; awesome is Barney.
 Through relentless tries to achieve awesomeness, mastering the usage of every synonym of “awesome,” and countless high fives, Barney has made it his mission to be the most awesome dude alive.
 He’s quick to add some “epic” to his conversations and freely offers advice about how to achieve such greatness.

 You must also find an association.
-Michael Jordan has basketball, Starbucks has coffee, and you too have a definitive niche.
+Michael Jordan has basketball, Starbucks has coffee, and you too have a real life niche.
 Think of what you’re passionate about, or what you want to sell as an end product, and establish your authority.
 If your passion is staplers, then strive (through blogs, social media, business) to make your name an association with staplers.

 Hold yourself accountable.